Harry-James-Mitchell/All-Knowing-Bot/README.md

 # All Knowing Discord Bot

-To add this bot to your server follow this link: <br>
+To add this bot to your server follow this link: COMING SOON, fixing some new bugs first<br>

 All Knowing bot is the hottest new discord bot of 2018 with the following features: